Equifax hack: What's the worst that can happen?

 What the hackers stole

 Equifax estimates that the hack impacts 143 million Americans.
-The thieves stole names, Social Security numbers, birth dates, addresses and an yet-to-be-determined number of driver's license numbers.
+The thieves stole names, Social Security numbers, birth dates, addresses and a yet-to-be-determined number of driver's license numbers.

 The hackers also made off with 209,000 credit card numbers and 182,000 documents containing personally identifying information.